Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 # Duped with NewGardiner
 - 13007: basic, after 08
 - 13025: franken, t6he main source is 24
+- 13047: made that Bin Laden, the original was disunified to 13488
 - 1304C: after A282, drew skirt
 - 13065: after C9, no uraeus
 - 1306D: was present in JSesh but not marked, replaced ankh